 While you and the other parent may try to come upon an agreement regarding child custody, in many cases, it is simply not possible.
 From disagreements on residential custody to different views on parenting time, finding a mutual solution between mother and father can be challenging.
 That is why custody cases must often be resolved in court.

 If you are facing a serious child custody battle, it is important that you prepare yourself ahead of time.
-Taking steps to present yourself as best as possible in court and strengthen your relationship with your child can go a long way in helping you securing a more positive and favorable custody outcome.

 How to Prepare for Your Child Custody Case

 When the court has to determine child custody, there are certain factors they will look at.
 Most importantly, their decision will rest on the foundation of the child’s best interests.
 It is important to present yourself as a reliable and acceptable parent ahead of time so that you can build credibility and trust.

 The moment you and your spouse or partner decide to split up, you should begin taking steps to reinforce your relationship with your child.
 Simply showing up and claiming to be certain things in court will not be enough to win a custody battle.